 Creative assessment methods: The assessment management software company Weave hosts regular free webinars on assessment.
 This one, aimed at student affairs assessment and adaptable to other settings as well, describes several creative approaches to assessment, such as reflective photography or journals, photo scavenger hunts, and learning contracts.

 Curriculum mapping and alignment: Curriculum maps articulate alignment between course-specific learning outcomes and the broader learning outcomes of an entire program of study.
 These maps can be used to identify gaps in addressing programmatic learning outcomes within the curriculum as well as which courses might be best-suited for assessment of particular outcomes.
 NILOA has compiled resources on curriculum mapping and alignment (middle dropdown section under “Top Questions We Receive”), including a curriculum mapping toolkit, and also released a recent paper on adapting this process for student affairs or co-curricular assessment.

 Rubrics: This viewpoint article from NILOA describes tips for effectively using rubrics for assessment.
-Higher education practitioners have also frequently adapted the Association of American Colleges and Universities’ (AAC&U) VALUE rubrics to assess student achievement of one of 16 common learning outcomes, such as Critical Thinking, Written or Oral Communication, Quantitative Literacy, and Intercultural Knowledge and Competence.
-The VALUE project is run by AAC&U’s Office of Quality, Curriculum, and Assessment.
+Higher education practitioners have also frequently adapted the American Association of Colleges and Universities’ (AAC&U) VALUE rubrics to assess student achievement of one of 16 common learning outcomes, such as Critical Thinking, Creative Thinking, Written or Oral Communication, Quantitative Literacy, and Intercultural Knowledge and Competence.

 Student affairs assessment: Both NASPA (the National Association of Student Personnel Administrators) and ACPA (the American College Personnel Association) have assessment resources available through their organizations.